bodywork-ml/bodywork-pipeline-with-cicd/README.md

-# Deploy ML Pipelines on Kubernetes with Bodywork
+# Bodywork ML Pipelines with CICD

 ![bodywork](https://bodywork-media.s3.eu-west-2.amazonaws.com/ml_pipeline.png)

-This repository contains a Bodywork project that demonstrates how to run a ML pipeline on Kubernetes, with Bodywork.
+This repository contains a Bodywork project that demonstrates how to configure a ML pipeline with CICD.
 The example ML pipeline has two stages:

 1. Run a batch job to train a model.
 2. Deploy the trained model as service with a REST API.

-To run this project, follow the steps below.
+To deploy this project manually, follow the steps below.

 ## Get Access to a Kubernetes Cluster